 - Swans are the largest animals in the duck-goose family.

-- Swans found in the Northern hemisphere are generally white in color with an orange beak.
+- Swans found in the Northern hemisphere are generally white with an orange beak.

 - Southern swans have a mixture of white and black with red, orange, or black beaks.

 - Black swans are native to Australia and New Zealand.

 - The South American “black-necked” swans have a white body and black neck.

 - Swan’s legs have a gray/blackish color.